-An innocent man’s long-standing reputation for honest business practices is at stake when a government’s Anti-Corruption Bureau enthusiastically attempts to trump-up fraudulent charges.
+An innocent man’s long-standing reputation for honest business practices is at stake when a government’s Anti-Corruption Bureau aggressively attempts to trump-up fraudulent charges.
 This is all presumed to be based on his supposed manipulation of tenders to build social housing for Warsaw’s lower-income citizens.
 To Dariusz Zaremba this is merely a political ploy whereby the ACB is using him as a sacrificial lamb.
 A piece of propaganda in order to win elections as well as public favour through an all out media blitz to report the arrest.
 While on the run the Fogg family and Zaremba’s stories collide.
 All these ingredients would leave a person to believe that this book would be a tad on the dense side, but it is an engaging love story and a much needed escape from the mundane for the Fogg family.

 ” ‘Man’s love is of man’s life a thing apart, ’tis woman’s whole existence.’
 Maybe that wasn’t true of many women any more.
 It was of her.
 She felt the full force of it now.
 The full scope of her being was invested in him; if she was lucky he might want to be casual friends in the future.
 Relief at his safety, at his success, warred with the dull ache of loss.
 Mostly she wanted to go home.”

 There is plenty to like about this book, but for me the whole processing of love between the two protagonists is one that is hard to find in other books in the marketplace.
 Communication for them is the foundation, physical expression is a learning process but love is undeniably present.
 Cordelia’s insecure, conscientious, and mild-mannered nature make her relatable to the reader.
-And in conjunction with Zaremba’s endearing, adventurous, and self-assured behaviour, this makes for quite an odd but very cute couple.
+And in conjunction with Zaremba’s endearing, adventurous, and self-assured behaviour, this makes for quite an odd but very interesting romance.
 With these differences you are guaranteed to have very interesting dialogue.
 One of my favourite exchanges between Cordelia and Dariusz happened towards the end of the novel when in the heart of one’s resignation and the other’s redemption they engage in a tête-à-tête.
-This may not seem like the time nor the place for this sort of banter but given their past it really is consistent to their personalities.
+This may not seem like the time nor the place for this sort of banter but given their past it really is consistent with their personalities.

 ” ‘You want to marry him?
 For real?’
 He asked her in genuine puzzlement.
 Cordelia glanced uncertainly at Darek, embarrassed for his sake, but he seemed unfazed.
 ‘Yes.’
 ‘But why?’
 Cordelia’s father was not known for tact at the best of times, and now he was too upset to care.
 Why?
 Thought Cordelia.
 Why?
 Because Darek had all the force and vigor she lacked; because he could walk circles around her mentally and physically; because he filled her with a sense of her own inferiority and exalted her with the feeling that he admired her; because he was responsive and kind and exciting; because instinct told her that if she asked him to do something he would leap to satisfy her desires; because she only desired his company and his company left her shaken and thrilled; because she never felt she was living before he came along.”